 Also, short-term assets connected to working capital management require funding.
 A company should work on adequate management of working capital.
 Inventories, book debts, or cash should not block any excess funds.

 To expand a business in a new market, invest in R&D, and have more growth than a competitor, requires funds that could either be acquired by retaining profit or through external sources such as capital funding.
 Common sources of funds include:

 The most basic way of increasing your funds is to sell off a product at a higher price than the original cost.
 The profit can be used to pay off shareholders through dividends or saved to invest in new projects.

-Just like individuals, a company can borrow loans.
-This could be done through bank loans or borrowing publicly through a debt issue on a personal level.
-Debt issues are commonly known as corporate bonds.
+Therefore, just like individuals, a company can borrow loans.
+Hence this could be done through bank loans or borrowing publicly through a debt issue on a personal level.
 They allow an investor to become a lender for the company.
 The amount of interest against the loan is paid to the lenders.
 The failure to pay interest by the company can lead it to default or go bankrupt.

 A company can raise equity by going public and selling its shares.
 A shareholder gains certain ownership control over the company and is paid through dividends.

-Accumulating funds through various sources gives firm wheels.
+Therefore, accumulating funds through various sources gives firm wheels.
 Managing and utilizing funds helps the firm move in the right direction.
 Proper allocation of funds helps in both the short and long term.
-The most important factor is to find a balance between the sources of funding.
+Hence the most important factor is to find a balance between the sources of funding.
 Borrowing too much debt can get you into trouble.
 While not being able to use it properly can halt future growth prospects.

-We, at Oak Business Consultant, are specialized in providing consultation on these matters.
-We have helped a number of companies in building a robust financial model and business plan along with Pitch Deck.
-Therefore, you can visit our website Oak Business Consultant to consult with us for free before reaching out to the investors.
+Finally, we, at Oak Business Consultant, are specialized in providing consultation on these matters.
+We have helped many companies build a robust financial model and business plan along with Pitch Deck.
+Therefore, you can visit our website, Oak Business Consultant, to consult with us for free before reaching out to the investors.